 Reena completed an externally facilitated Non-Executive Director course to enhance her understanding of the role.
 This program covered a non-executive director's legal and practical responsibilities, strategies for building an effective Board, and approaches to navigating boardroom challenges.

 Audit and Risk Committee Report

-L Continued enhancement of Alfa's governance frameworks to support our growth.
-J
+Alfa's governance frameworks to support our growth.

 Steve Breach Chair of the Audit and Risk Committee

 Meetings held during 2024